vefja/vpt/README.md

 Only for testing.
 Not for daily use.

-## Warning if you want to use it you must compile it yourself
+## Warning if you want to use it you must compile it yourself or use the main.py file